flame-engine/flame/doc/other-inputs.md

 screen even if the camera for the game moves around.
 You can also use this component as a non-hud by setting `hudButtonComponent.isHud = false;`.

-If you want to act upon the button being pressed (which I guess that you do) you can either pass in a callback function as the `onPressed` argument, or you extend the component and override `onTapDown`, `onTapUp` and/or `onTapCancel` and implement your logic in there.
+If you want to act upon the button being pressed (which would be the common thing to do) you can either pass in a callback function as the `onPressed` argument, or you extend the component and override `onTapDown`, `onTapUp` and/or `onTapCancel` and implement your logic in there.